eea/art17-consultation/docs/user/source/conclusions.rst

 EU Biogeographical assessment and proposed corrections
 ======================================================

+Assessments on the conservation status of the habitat types and species of Community interest have been carried out in EU25 for the period 2001-2006 and in EU 27 for the period 2007-2012, compiled as part of the Habitats Directive - Article 17 reporting process.
+The data summary sheet for species and habitat conservation status provides an overview per biogeographical region.

-By design and software specifications, the data from Art17 consultation is available to view, without any form of authentication.
+By design and software specifications, the data is available to view, without any form of authentication.
 However, updating data is conditioned by prior registration for the consultation.
 The two ways by which one can do so are widely described in ...
 TODO.

-The level of access to the application core is spread through different permissions that are nicely bundled into four different roles:
+The level of access to the application core is spread through different permissions that are nicely bundled into three different roles:

-* Administrator (ADM)
 * European topic center (ETC)
 * National expert (NAT)
 * Stakeholder (STK)